jurajbujdoso/radioWaves/hackrf/bias-tee-turned-tx-to-rx/readme.md

 # HackRF- repair

-I have used bias tee circuit and wrongly assign tx and rx part.
+I have used bias tee circuit and wrongly assign (dc voltage) to rx part.
-So the power voltage for LNB has been directed to hackrf antenna.
+So the power voltage for LNB has been directed to hackrf rx antenna directly :(

 As side effect device smells.
 After some time, I have remove the RF cover plate and find out affected parts near the antenna.